 - Keep in touch with family and friends via social media or calling them by phone or Skype.

-- Use social media to make new friends in the place you are visiting and arrange to meet them for coffee.
+- There are many solo travel websites and facebook groups where the members ask to arrange a solo traveller meetup with other females travelling solo in the city they are travelling to.
+Use social media to make new friends in the solo traveler destinations you are visiting and arrange to meet them for coffee.
 You may end up getting a free tour guide.

 - Try to make connections with people who are good and kind, without any expectations.